avajs/ava/docs/recipes/typescript.md

 });
 ```

-Note that, despite the typing, the assertion returns `undefined` if it fails.
-Typing the assertions as returning `Error | undefined` didn't seem like the pragmatic choice.
+In AVA 5, the assertion is typed to return the `Error` if the assertion passes *or* `undefined` if it fails.

 [`@ava/typescript`]: https://github.com/avajs/typescript